Associate Cyber Resilience Professional (ACRP)Apply for Certification

 The ACRP certification is for individuals with less than two (2) years of cyber resilience, business continuity, and/or cybersecurity experience.
 Applicants must complete a Cyber Resilience for the Business Continuity Professional course and have successfully passed the Cyber Resilience Examination.

 ACRP Certification Details

-Important Note: This entire process can be completed within 48 hours unless you are randomly selected for an audit, if selected it could take up to two weeks.
+Important Note: This entire process can take several weeks.
 DRI International contacts all applicants upon approval.
 Once approved, professional certification status and recertification period documents are provided.
 If you are not approved and wish to re-apply, contact the Certification Department for additional information on how to re-apply.